Stem Cell Institute Panama: A Deep Dive into the Riordan Institute, Golden Cells™, and Founder Neil Riordan’s Pioneering Research by Jeffrey Dach MD

 Autism Spectrum Disorder

-The clinic reports gains in verbal communication, social engagement, eye contact, sensory processing, reduced tantrums, better sleep, and overall family interactions.
+For the ausism patient, the clinic reports gains in verbal communication, social engagement, eye contact, sensory processing, reduced tantrums, better sleep, and overall family interactions.
 Improvements often become noticeable around 3 weeks post-treatment and can continue for months.

 Lilah (age 5): Started saying words and expressing herself verbally around three weeks after treatment.
 She became more present, aware of her surroundings, tried new things, and showed reduced tantrums and better sensory regulation, allowing stronger family connections.